Ultimate 2018 Chicago Bachelor Party Planning Guide

 2) Chicago Beer Experience Beer Tour

-You can take our tours in three different areas of the city: Lakeview & Lincoln Park, Bucktown & Wicker Park, or downtown in the Loop & South Loop.
-Cost is $59.90 per person, or $33.90 without beer tastings.
+You can take our tours in three different areas of the city: our Bacon & Brewing Beer Tour in Lakeview & Lincoln Park, our Pioneers & Pints Beer Tour in Bucktown & Wicker Park, or downtown on our Sin & Suds Beer Tour in the Loop & South Loop.
+Cost is $65 per person Saturdays ($62 weekdays and Sundays), or $36 without beer tastings ($35 weekdays and Saturdays).
 For more information and how to book, check out our website here.
+You can also book a private tour with us to keep it just to your group.

 Tips: Consider a private tour for groups of 6 or more for your own private tour guide on your own schedule.
 Always book ahead.